 The Thurston Regional Planning Commission (TRPC) has been instrumental in starting the conversation about greenhouse gas emissions in Thurston County and in attempting to track them.
 In 2018, the TRPC published a Greenhouse Gas Inventory Report for Calendar Years 2010-2016.
 This inventory took a broad approach, categorizing emissions into built environment emissions for both residential and commercial buildings and into transportation for passenger vehicles and light and heavy-duty trucks.
 Given TRPC's broad approach, some of the sources of greenhouse gas emissions generated by LOTT were captured in two broad categories.
 "Commercial - built environment" includes the electricity and natural gas used at LOTT, and "Transportation - passenger and light-duty trucks" includes the fuel used in LOTT vehicles.
-In subsequent reports from TRPC and the Thurston Climate Mitigation Collaborative (TCMC), LOTT's emissions were characterized by a few wastewater-specific parameters: digester gas, methanol, nitrogen discharges and nitrification/ denitrification.
-These parameters represent only a small portion of the total emissions at LOTT.
-Because of the way LOTT's emissions are divided between general categories in the TRPC/TCMC reports, wastewater sector progress in reducing emissions is not fully reflected.
-This LOTT emissions inventory provides a more comprehensive evaluation of progress in emissions reduction specific to the wastewater sector.
+In the 2018 TRPC report, LOTT's emissions were characterized by two wastewater-specific parameters: digester gas and methanol use.
+These two parameters represent only a small portion of the total emissions at LOTT.

 TRPC led a regional planning effort to develop the Thurston Climate Adaptation Plan, published in 2018, and the Thurston Climate Mitigation Plan in 2020.
 The planning effort also established goals for Thurston County to reduce greenhouse gas emissions to 45% below 2015 levels by 2030 and 85% below 2015 levels by 2050.

-The 2018 Climate Adaptation Plan contained 90 possible actions to help adapt to climate change.
+The 2018 plan contained 90 possible actions to help adapt to climate change.
 LOTT was mentioned as a potential lead entity in two energy-related actions: increasing energy efficiency of the water infrastructure and capturing energy from waste products.
-LOTT is active in both of those areas.

 The 2020 Mitigation Plan also included a community-wide actions list.
 Additional action ideas listed and associated with LOTT were capturing nitrous oxide, using hydrogen power, using heat energy transfer from wastewater, and using fats, oils, and grease as energy sources.
 These ideas have been reviewed by LOTT staff and some are being considered further.